-ECO 201 PRINCIPLES OF ECONOMICS -MACROECONOMICS (3 CR.)
-Prerequisite: ECO 202.
-ECO 202, Microeconomics, is a prerequisite for ECO 201, Macroeconomics.
-Introduces macroeconomics including the study of Keynesian, classical, monetarist principles and theories, the study of national economic growth, inflation, recession, unemployment, financial markets, money and banking, the role of government spending and taxation, along with international trade and investments.
+ECO 201 PRINCIPLES OF MACROECONOMICS (3 CR.)
+(NOTE: ECO 202, Microeconomics, is a prerequisite for ECO 201, Macroeconomics.)
+Covers aggregate economics activity.
+Includes national income and output, unemployment, money, and inflation.
 Lecture 3 hrs. per week.

-ECO 202 PRINCIPLES OF ECONOMICS -MICROECONOMICS (3 CR.)
+ECO 202 PRINCIPLES OF MICROECONOMICS (3 CR.)
 (NOTE: ECO 202 is a prerequisite to ECO 201.)
-Introduces the basic concepts of microeconomics.
-Explores the free market concepts with coverage of economic models and graphs, scarcity and choices, supply and demand, elasticities, marginal benefits and costs, profits, and production and distribution.
+Studies economic behavior at the level of individual households and firms.
+Presents topics that include scarcity and choice, demand and supply, production and cost, and product and factor markets.
 Lecture 3 hours per week.